ErikKarlkvist/FootballTown/Postmortem Report.md

 Additionally, most of the backend code is carried out by the Firebase library where it was not testable.
 For this reason, functions used in Firebase were mocked to be able to be test.
 Even though this process took extra time and effort, the team learned how to setup a testing environment for react native, as well as creating mock-ups during the development of the application.

+We realised during the project that test driven development is not really a feasible practice for all types of software development, and can in some cases actual harm the development process.
+In our case, we were trying to really do some test driven development but due to issues with travis and lack of testable code, we never had the chance.
+The code that we finally tested was already written by the time we were ready to do test driven development, and waiting for travis to be fixed would have stalled our progress a lot, since nobody could work before they had data to display.
+This realisation is also observed in the course book, where the author ranks test driven development as one of the bad and ugly practices.

 ## Continuous Integration
 One of the advantages of using Git was it allowed us to integrate quickly and easily.
 We could merge branches, see where conflicts occurred and make amendments where required.
 We did this regularly as a group (between every few hours to every day we worked on the project).
 Towards the beginning of the project we started with many development branches, however we were finding the code was too widespread and taking longer to put the project together.
 By the end of the project we were down to about three branches, allowing work on major projects (such as the Maps view) without distrupting others workflow.